prataprc/goparsec/astquery.md

 **class attribute**

-Every node carry atleast one class attribute.
+Every node carry at least one class attribute.
 If it is intermediate-node, its `class` attribute is set to `nonterm`.
 If it is leaf-node, its `class` attribute is set to `term`.
-User specified values for `class` attribute should start with english character and contain - alphabets, numbers, hyphen and underscore.
+User specified values for `class` attribute should start with English character and contain - alphabets, numbers, hyphen and underscore.

 **value attribute**

 Every node has an underlying value which is a sub-set of parsed input-text.
-For a leaf-node, `value` is the text matched by the regular-expression used in tokeniser.
-For a intermediate-node, `value` is concatination of all leaf-nodes' values decending from the intermediate-node.
+For a leaf-node, `value` is the text matched by the regular-expression used in tokenizer.
+For a intermediate-node, `value` is concatenation of all leaf-nodes' values descending from the intermediate-node.

 User-Attributes
 ---------------

-User attributes can be programmatically accessed using ``Queryable`` behaviour.
+User attributes can be programmatically accessed using ``Queryable`` behavior.
 More specifically, APIs like GetAttribute(), GetAttributes() and SetAttribute() can be used for accessing node's attributes.

 Among the user-attributes **id attribute** is treated as special because, like class, there is a short-hand notation for id.
-Similar to `class` attribute, user specified value for `id` attribute should start with english character, and contain - alphabets, numbers, hyphen and underscore.
+Similar to `class` attribute, user specified value for `id` attribute should start with English character, and contain - alphabets, numbers, hyphen and underscore.

-Selector syntax for quering AST
+Selector syntax for querying AST
 -------------------------------

 Scope of AST Query is to query syntax-tree for desired set of nodes, the query